ElianaCarozza/elianacarozza.github.io/_pages/home.md

 ---

 # About Me
-am a Pedagogical Engineer in Post-Quantum Cryptography at [Université de Versailles Saint-Quentin-en-Yvelines](https://www.uvsq.fr/), within the **CRYPTO team**.
+I am a Post-Quantum Cryptography Engineer at [Université de Versailles Saint-Quentin-en-Yvelines](https://www.uvsq.fr/), within the **CRYPTO team**.
 As part of the national project *“Train Cyber Experts”* (initiative Compétences et Métiers d’Avenir – France 2030), in partnership with Institut Mines-Télécom, I am responsible for the conception and development of advanced academic dissemination modules in mathematics for cryptography and in cryptography itself.

+In parallel, I am a Lecturer in Computer Science at [IPESUP](https://www.ipesup.fr/), a prestigious preparatory school where I specifically prepare students in the *"prépa MP2I"* (Mathematics, Physics, Engineering, and Computer Science) track for the competitive entrance exams to the top French engineering and business schools (Grandes Écoles).

 I hold a PhD in Computer Science from [IRIF](http://www.irif.fr) (Institut de Recherche en Informatique Fondamentale), Université Paris Cité, where my research centered on advanced cryptographic primitives and digital signature schemes in the post-quantum setting.

-In addition to my research, I have experience in teaching, having lectured on advanced topics in mathematics and computer science.
-I am also proficient in programming languages such as **Python, C**, and **Java**, with practical expertise in **implementing cryptographic algorithms**, honed during an internship at [CryptoExperts](https://www.cryptoexperts.com/).
+I am proficient in programming languages such as **Python, C**, **OCaml** and **Java**, which I also teach in my computer science courses, with practical expertise in **implementing cryptographic algorithms**, honed during an internship at [CryptoExperts](https://www.cryptoexperts.com/).

 # Research Interests
 My primary research focuses on **digital signature schemes**, with particular emphasis on: